luisibanez/open-source-databases-tutorial/source/M/Overview.rst

 * Sparse data

- * When your records contains highly diverse fields
+ * When your records contains highly diverse fields.
- * When certain fields will be missing for a large number of records
+ * When certain fields will be missing for a large number of records.

 * Unstructured data

- * When the data itself is not fitting a specific schema, and/or
+ * When the data itself is not fitting a specific schema.
- * When the schema changes overtime. (e.g. due to regulations).
+ * When the schema changes overtime. (for example, due to government regulations).

 * High availability